to Shop-at-Home for New Carpet!

 weight.
 This is what we call the "Pile Density" rating.

 a mathematical formula we can take the Pile Height and Pile Face-Weight to

 determine the Pile Density rating.
 Generally speaking, the higher the pile

-density the more durable a carpet will be.
+density rating the more durable a carpet will be.
 This holds true more often when

 crushing of the pile.
 Once the carpet tufts begin to fall over, crush and

 collapse the carpet will lose its like-new appearance.
-Some carpet fibers
+This is

 are more prone to matting and crushing than others.
 With nylon carpet, a